-There are currently 229 accredited PA programs, the vast majority of which offer a master’s degree1.
+There are currently 250 accredited PA programs, the all of which offer a master’s degree1.
 Those which do not will be required to do so by 2020.1 All incoming PA students have at least a bachelor’s degree with prerequisite coursework including human anatomy/physiology, biochemistry, microbility, statistics, genetics, and psychology.
 2 The average accepted students GPA is 3.58.
 PA students come into a program with an average of three years of direct patient contact experience through working as a paramedic, athletic trainer, medical assistant, or in other careers within medicine.

 PA educational programs take approximately 26 months (three academic years) to complete, with PA students completing coursework in basic sciences, behavioral sciences, and clinical medicine in subjects such as human anatomy (including cadaver dissection), pharmacology, surgical principles and procedures, microbiology, physiology, diagnostic methodology, history and physical examination, clinical skills labs, women’s health, emergency medicine, public health, behavioral health, pediatric, geriatrics, among others.2 This is followed by more than 2,000 hours of clinical rotations in family medicine, internal medicine, obstetrics and gynecology, pediatrics, general surgery, emergency medicine, and psychiatry,2 during which PA students receive the hands-on training necessary to prepare them for PA practice.
 PAs have a strong foundation in primary care, but their rigorous and comprehensive education also enables them to practice in a variety of specialty areas.
 All PA programs in the US are accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 This accreditation ensures consistent content and quality of all programs through the U.S. 5